robin-norwood/katacoda/organize-terraform-code/step3.md

 Again, respond to the prompt with `yes`{{execute}}, and check the new production website endpoint.

-Now your environments can be managed independantly.
+Now your environments can be managed independently.
 This works well when the configuration is identical betwen environments (aside from variable definitions), but can be inflexible if you need different configuration between environments, or need to manage the resources seperately.
 You also need to ensure that all commands are run in the correct workspace.

+## Destroy Resources

 Before moving on, destroy the resources you've created so far.